 Anaemia caused by the destruction of red blood cells: This is a type of anaemia that is passed on from generation to generation.
 It can be caused by severe hypertension, tumours, infections or reaction to skin burns or even a chemical attack.

-Results aren’t immediate so if one feels like napping often, it is a normal phenomenon.
+Results aren’t immediate, so if one feels like napping often, it is a normal phenomenon.

-A patient with Anemia needs to rest to heal.
+A patient with anaemia needs to rest to heal.
 They must avoid any kind of exertion.
 In severe conditions, anaemic patients will be required to take iron supplements and injections.
 Even if their condition improves, they should consult their doctor before stopping their medication.

 - Transfusion of blood